 The leadership team worked to generate a clear set of driving questions and learning objectives that would give the docents, teachers, and students a clear understanding of the learning expected on their school trips.
-These learning objectives were designed to fit the same format as the curriculum and standards used by Pittsburgh Public School science teachers, allowing teachers to see the value of trips for their students, and allowing docents to connect with teachers immediately and easily regarding the goals of the trip in a format that made sense to both docents and teachers.
+These learning objectives, presented in Table 5.1, were designed to fit the same format as the curriculum and standards used by Pittsburgh Public School science teachers, allowing teachers to see the value of trips for their students, and allowing docents to connect with teachers immediately and easily regarding the goals of the trip in a format that made sense to both docents and teachers.